bbauska/w3.CSS3-Succinctly/README.md

 <h4 id="ch1-6-1">1.6.1 Source page</h4>

-Code Listing 1 is the source page for the above webpage.
-Note the link-reference to local file <b>w3.css</b> in the <b>&lt;head&gt;</b> section of the page.
-An alternative is to link to an external copy of the framework, as I'll explain shortly.
+<p>Code Listing 1 is the source page for the above webpage.
+Note the
+link-reference to local file <b>w3.css</b> in the <b>&lt;head&gt;</b> section of the page.
+An alternative is to link to an external copy of the framework, as I'll explain shortly.</p>

 <h6 align="center"><i>Code Listing 2: Sample W3.CSS page</i></h6>